jayggg/ngstents/README.md

 * `cmake -DNGSolve_DIR=<Path2YourNGSolveInstall>  ..`
 * `make install`

+## Use

+The `demo` folder contains many examples.

 ## Check

-You can check if your installation is working correctly using the test suite provided in the 'tests' folder.
+New code changes can be cross-checked against a test suite provided in the 'tests' folder.
 For example, if you have `pytest` installed, move to the `tests` folder and use pytest:

 * `pytest .`